 Sunday Forums

-On most Sundays during the year, adults at St. Alban's gather for a forum hour, where they can learn together and discuss their experiences and concerns as Christians in the nation’s capital.
+Every Sunday during the year, adults at St. Alban's gather for a forum hour to learn together and discuss their experiences and concerns as Christians in the nation’s capital.
 Audio of past forums is available on each forum series page.

 As the 2020 election approached, our adult formation team developed a series on voting faithfully (meeting on Zoom due to the pandemic).